47dhiraj/Hospital_Finder/README.md

 <br>

-#### It is a project idea, the allows patients in Nepal to find the nearby hospitals to treat their specific diseases.
+### It’s a prototype concept site built to help patients in Nepal quickly find nearby hospitals that can treat their specific disease.